dsc-courses/dsc10-2025-su/syllabus.md

 ### Quizzes

-All students enrolled are also assigned to both a lab section (1pm-3pm) and a discussion section (3pm-5pm) on Monday (listed as LA and DI on the Schedule of Classes).
-However, instead of using the Monday 1pm-5pm block of the schedule for lab/discussion sections, we will be having 4 oral quizzes in this course.
+All students enrolled are also assigned to both a lab section (1PM-3PM) and a discussion section (3PM-5PM) on Monday (listed as LA and DI on the Schedule of Classes).
+However, instead of using the Monday 1PM-5PM block of the schedule for lab/discussion sections, we will be having 4 oral quizzes in this course.
 They make up 8% of your grade and are pass/fail.
-- You will meet with either me or Ashley for 5 minutes each Monday (starting next Monday).
+- You will meet with either Sam or Ashley for 5 minutes each Monday starting Week 2.
 Sign up for times [here](https://docs.google.com/spreadsheets/d/12Usm-RALjDbb5fpWBigjyDS4Z9FWnqBmuxm_S6MNdbc/edit?usp=sharing) and indicate whether you will be on zoom or in-person.
-To get through all students, we have blocked out 1pm-3:30pm for oral quizzes.
-From 3:30pm-5:00pm, I plan on holding office hours online.
+To get through all students, we have blocked out 1PM-3:30PPM for oral quizzes.
+From 3:30PM-5:00PM, Sam plans on holding office hours online.
 - We will ask one question about topics covered in the previous week.
 - You can make mistakes while answering and still pass!
 The important thing is for us to hear your thought process for problem solving.

 ### Office Hours

-In order to provide you with help on assignments and concepts, the course staff will hold several office hours throughout the week, all of which will be held in-person.
+In order to provide you with help on assignments and concepts, the course staff will hold several office hours throughout the week, both in-person and on Zoom.
 See the [Calendar](../calendar) tab of the course website for the most up-to-date schedule and instructions.

 {: .note }
-**We use the term "office hours" but really, office hours are held in a common room where you can come to work on assignments, meet your classmates, and get help from course staff.
+**We use the term "office hours" but really, office hours are held in a common room or on Zoom where you can come to work on assignments, meet your classmates, and get help from course staff.
 We don't bite and we would love to see you in office hours!**

 Office hours are your chance to ask for general help, clarification on assignments, and to review previous assignments.
 Our tutors have previously